PattanaikL/GeoMol/README.md

 `python generate_confs.py --trained_model_dir trained_models/qm9/ --test_csv data/QM9/test_smiles.csv --dataset qm9`

+However, note that to reproduce the numbers in our paper, one needs additionally to run scripts/clean_smiles.py to account for inconsistent molecules in the dataset.
+See also count_geomol_failures.ipynb .
 You can use the provided `visualize_confs.ipynb` jupyter notebook to visualize the generated conformers.

 ## Additional comments